 The staffing levels of the proposed nursery are difficult to determine at this time without the benefit of an operator.
-This is particularly as different levels of age group require different levels of care.
-Springfield have considered this issue and advise that the proposals provide 10 parking spaces specifically for the property.
+This is particularly the case as different levels of age group require different levels of care.
+The applicant has considered this issue and advises that the proposals provides 10 parking spaces specifically for the property.
 Taking into consideration the location within the development and proximity of lay-by and on street parking, this is considered to be acceptable.

-3 Where on street parking restrictions exist, dropping off provision of 3 spaces for up to 25 children and 4 spaces for more than 25 children (up to a maximum of 50) will be accommodated within the curtilage of the premises, where a car can enter and leave in a forward gear.
+Where on street parking restrictions exist, dropping off provision of 3 spaces for up to 25 children and 4 spaces for more than 25 children (up to a maximum of 50) will be accommodated within the curtilage of the premises, where a car can enter and leave in a forward gear.